-Here, we combined epidemiological records in potato fields, experimental inoculations and population genomics to contribute to our understanding of the patterns and ecological determinants of D. solaniinvasion.
+Here, we combined epidemiological records in potato fields, experimental inoculations and population genomics to contribute to our understanding of the patterns and ecological determinants of D. solani invasion.
 Epidemiological records over one decade in France allowed to compare the relative abundances of the D. solani invader, the D. dianthicola resident and Pectobacterium spp .
-Using experimental populations and plant assays in greenhouse, we then focused on D. solani and D. dianthicola to determine the ecological traits that facilitate or constrain D. solaniestablishment, including competition or ecological niche differences between the two Dickeya species.
-Finally, we obtained a draft genome of 56 D. solani isolates that we analyzed together with 20 genomes previously published (Khayi et al., 2015), revealing novel variations in D. solani population.
+Using experimental populations and plant assays in greenhouse, with a diversity of strains and of ecological conditions, we then focused on D. solani and D. dianthicola to determine the ecological traits that could facilitate or constrain D. solaniestablishment, including competition or ecological niche differences between the two Dickeya species.
+Finally, we obtained the genomes of 56 D. solani isolates that we analyzed together with 20 genomes previously published (Khayi et al., 2015), revealing novel variations in D. solani population.
 We focused on the quorum-sensing gene vfmB to investigate whether its variation, which has not been studied so far, could be associated to invasion traits in D. solani .